Famílias Frente a Frente

-The series is produced by Endemol Shine Brasil and aired by SBT.
+The series was produced by Endemol Shine Brasil and aired by SBT.
 It was first released on Thursday, October 10, 2019 on Amazon Prime Video, premiering on SBT the following day, on Friday, October 11 at 11:15 p.m.
 (BRT / AMT).

 Diverse and multi-generational Brazilian families go head-to-head in high-pressure cooking challenges inspired by real home cooking and family food traditions to win an ultimate prize of R$100.000.